-Justice Michael Kirby: Well, I suppose that I would have to say yes.
-I mean, it would be amazing if you were not affected by the repeated performance of death and the obligation to attend and sometimes speak at funerals. and the passing and deterioration of people whom you have known who have been fine human beings and attractive and decent people.
-So that when you see this happen you realise the transiency of human life and, in a sense, you realise what is the great lesson of death - or one of the great lessons - which is that we are all just on a little short journey and that it is catch up with us all, some a later.
+Justice Michael Kirby: I suppose that I would have to say yes.
+I mean, it would be amazing if you were not affected by the repeated performance of death and the obligation to attend and sometimes speak at funerals.
+And the passing and deterioration of people whom you have known who have been fine human beings and attractive and decent people.
+So that, when you see this happen, you realise the transiency of human life.
+In a sense, you realise what is the great lesson of death - or one of the great lessons - which is that we are all just on a little short journey and that it'll catch up with us all.

-Now, my parents are still alive and therefore in a immediate family sense I've not had that brought home.
-I've not yet reached sixty and therefore I have that the experience of being one of those who went through without the loss of people in war.
+Now, my parents are still alive.
+Therefore, in a immediate family sense I've not had that brought home.
+I've not yet reached 60 and therefore I haven't had the experience of being one of those who went through without the loss of people in war.
 The fact is that the earlier generations of this century lost people at young ages in the two major wars and then in Korea and later wars.
-But now people are losing young friends in the scourge of AIDS.
-So that perhaps this is just doing what the earlier losses did to that generations
+But now people are losing friends in the scourge of AIDS.
+So that, perhaps, this is just doing what the earlier losses did to [earlier] generations.

 Making people realise the transiency of life, which when you're young you tend to think will last forever, making people realise the naturalness of death in the sense that it will come to us all, and then you see how it is a passage through which people have to go and through which you realise you will then yourself one day have to go.
-And that makes you realise both the urgency of doing whatever you want to do and going to do, but also the rather irrelevant nature of any of your achievements because of the fact that everything is so terribly temporary.
+And that makes you realise both the urgency of doing whatever you want to do and are going to do, but also the rather irrelevant nature of any of your achievements because of the fact that everything is so terribly temporary.

-so that these meandering thoughts are my only answers to the great question of existence, but certainly seeing frightened people who have become infected, receiving a letter as I did from one saying, "By ell means ensure that you do not become infected because this is a terrible condition and these are terrible experiences I'm going through".
-So that when you get letters of that kind and when you see a school friend trembling and shaking...
+So that these meandering thoughts are my only answers to the great question of existence.
+But certainly seeing frightened people who have become infected, receiving a letter as I did from one saying, "By all means ensure that you do not become infected because this is a terrible condition and these are terrible experiences I'm going through".
+So that when you get letters of that kind and when you see a school friend trembling and shaking [you have to pause and reflect].
 I had a school friend who came to see me.
-He was a person...
 He was a wonderful runner at school.
-He was years behind me.
+He was four years behind me.
 But he came to see me quite early in the epidemic.
-He was a person who'd become a teacher, a teacher of teachers, at the university and he was a very nice person. full many and a good friend.
+He was a person who'd become a teacher, a teacher of teachers, at the University.
+He was a very nice person.

-Anyway, he came and told me that he had been diagnosed, and he was very upset, and I really reproach myself that I was not sufficiently sensitive; to put myself in his shoes at that time.
+Anyway, he came and told me that he had been diagnosed.
+He was very upset.
+I really reproach myself that I was not sufficiently sensitive to put myself in his shoes at that time.
 I tended at the time - this was ten years ago, I suppose - to pass it off and say, "They'll find a cure".
-I had that brutal optimism that people had at that time, and I regret that I was not more sensitive to his viewpoint and concerns.
+I had that brutal optimism that people had at that time.
+I regret that I was not more sensitive to his viewpoint and concerns.